Programmes of Archaeological Work

 What is a Programme of Archaeological Work?

 These works are wide ranging and often complex, requiring careful management to ensure that the programme of archaeological work or historic building input required is undertaken smoothly and efficiently.
-This is where AB Heritage is able to provide significant added value to your works, managing the programme of archaeological works from the outset, for works as diverse as Geophysical Survey, Detailed Walkover Surveys, Historic Building Recording, Trial Trenching and Evaluation, Archaeological Excavation, and Watching Briefs.
+This is where AB Heritage is able to provide significant added value to your works, managing the programme of archaeological works from the outset, for works as diverse as Geophysical Survey, Detailed Walkover Surveys, Historic Building Recording, Trial Trenching and Evaluation and Archaeological Excavation.

 How can AB Heritage help manage your Programme of Archaeological Work?